wikiepeidia/Update-log-for-Benchmark-GPU/README.md

 <p>2 lag ping cause stuff act very slow.
 Actually i do not know how to fix this because of the massive amount of assets
 <p>3 take a long time to join.
 This will not be fixed as i do not want people to join a benchmarking server...
 Everyone must be alone!
 <p>4.
 Benchmark happens in a small place, sometimes won't even work.
 <p>5.
 Due to lag,the instant complete tool do not break million asset instantly.
+This lead to not much lag as I expected.
 If no lag, just 1 house can ultra laggy.
 <p>6.
 Blur screen after activate instant complete tool seems too blury, if activate benchmark level at the same time it will be invisible to look
 <p>7.
 Mini quiz containing 2 zeros, due to lag, sometime typing correct passcode will not open the door for some reason.
 <p>8.
 OP gear last 1 time, so enable god mode if you do not want to lose them!